Reconfigurable Physical Unclonable Function based on SOT-MRAM Chips: Results

-In contrast, MOS transistors exhibit a positive temperature coefficient, with the CMOS on-resistance increasing with temperature (see Fig. \ref{fig:compense}F, 180nm NMOS simulations).
-This behavior stems from thermally reduced carrier mobility, which decreases the charge carrier density per unit area at a fixed electric field, thereby increasing the on-resistance of the access transistor.
-Combining the cases of on-resistance of the transistor and SOT-track resistance, it can be evaluated that the total write path resistance increases with temperature.
-Analog-mode measurements confirm this positive temperature dependence, as shown in Fig. \ref{fig:compense}G. Therefore, while the SOT critical current decreases with temperature, the corresponding voltage deviation is compensated by the increase in CMOS on-resistance, resulting in more stabilized voltage-dependent characteristics.
+For the SOT-MRAM chip, a two-transistor-one-MTJ (2T1J) structure was adopted, where each MTJ was associated with a write transistor and read transistor, as shown in Fig. \ref{fig:compense}D \cite{wang2022layout}.
+The write path resistance mainly comprises the on-resistance of the write transistor and the resistance of the SOT track.
+Figures \ref{fig:compense}E and \ref{fig:compense}F show the relationships of these two resistances with the temperature.
+The SOT track resistance was measured for single MTJs fabricated on the same platform.
+The SOT track resistance of annealed $\beta-$phase tungsten ($\beta-$W) exhibited a weak thermal dependence (Table \ref{TableSI: betaW}), which is consistent with the previous report\cite{hao2015beta}.
+The transistors exhibited a positive temperature coefficient with the on-resistance increasing with temperature (see Fig. \ref{fig:compense}F).
+This behavior can be attributed to the reduction in carrier mobility with increasing temperature, which decreased the charge carrier density per unit area in a fixed electric field and thus increased the on-resistance.
+If the on-resistance and SOT track resistance are combined, then the results indicate that the total write path resistance increases with temperature.
+As shown in Fig. \ref{fig:compense}G, measurements in analog mode confirmed this positive temperature dependence.
+Therefore, while the critical write current decreases with temperature, the corresponding deviation in the write voltage is compensated for by an increase in the on-resistance, which stabilizes the voltage-dependent characteristics.

-The two main issues affected by environmental temperature,i.e., real-time reconfiguration and read reliability, are both conquered in our proposed rPUF design.
-As to the former, Fig. \ref{figSI:Reconfig_Temp} confirms the excellent reconfigurability across --40 °C and 125 °C, proving that the unified dual-pulse setting can be used regardless of the operating temperature.
-Meanwhile, the dual-pulse strategy enlarges the operation window.
-Thus, the two major bottlenecks concerning real-time reconfiguration are well resolved.
-In terms of read reliability, Fig. \ref{figSI-reliability-SWB} demonstrates the improved BER reliability at non-nominal temperatures and power supply VDD conditions, which is enhanced by SWB operation and the differential read circuit compared to the baseline without SWB (see Fig. \ref{figSI-reliability}).
+The proposed rPUF addresses both of the main issues of the environmental temperature: real-time reconfiguration and read reliability.
+The SOT-MRAM chip demonstrated excellent reconfigurability from --40°C to 125°C (Fig. \ref{figSI:Reconfig_Temp}), which proved that the dual-pulse reconfiguration strategy can be used regardless of the operating temperature while increasing the operating window.
+Thus, the two major bottlenecks concerning real-time reconfiguration are resolved.
+In terms of read reliability, the SOT-MRAM chip demonstrated improved BER reliability at non-nominal temperatures and power supply VDD conditions (Fig. \ref{figSI-reliability-SWB}), which was enhanced by SWB operation and the differential read circuit compared to the baseline without SWB (Fig. \ref{figSI-reliability}).